-"Joy to the Pigs" is also heartwarming, as Terence delivers presents to all of the Bad Piggies in Pig's City.
+In "Joy to the Pigs", Terence delivers presents to all of the Bad Piggies in Pig's City.

-On the same episode, King Pig willing to share his cupcakes for his minion pigs.
+In the same episode, King Pig willing to share his cupcakes for his minion pigs.
 Yes that King Pig.
-Sure, he's doing it for the christmas' gift, but he's really genuine when giving away his goodies for them.
+Sure, he's doing it for the Christmas gift, but he's really genuine when giving away his goodies for them.